The Insurance and Reinsurance Law Review: Malta

 Essential ingredients of an insurance contract

-A contract of insurance means an agreement in which an insurer agrees, for a consideration, to pay to or for the account of the insured a sum of money or other consideration, whether by way of indemnity against loss, damage or liability or otherwise, on the happening of a specified event with respect to which there is an element of uncertainty as to when or whether it will take place.14
+For the purposes of Maltese law, a contract of insurance means an agreement in which an insurer agrees, for a consideration, to pay to or for the account of the insured a sum of money or other consideration, whether by way of indemnity against loss, damage or liability or otherwise, on the occurrence of a specified event with respect to which there is an element of uncertainty as to when or whether it will take place.13

 The rules of contract law apply to contracts of insurance and reinsurance.
 Hence, for a contract to be valid the following essential elements must be satisfied: